libmanuk/Spokedb-O/README.md

 ## Omeka

-The SPOKEdbo theme works with the <a href="http://omeka.org/classic/" target="_blank">Omeka Classic</a> content management system.
+The SPOKEdb-O theme works with the <a href="http://omeka.org/classic/" target="_blank">Omeka Classic</a> content management system.

 ## OHMS

-The <a href="http://www.oralhistoryonline.org/" target="_blank">OHMS (Oral History Metadata Synchronizer)</a> and <a href="https://github.com/uklibraries/ohms-viewer" target="_blank">OHMS Viewer</a> software is used to produce the metadata files that work with the SPOKEdbo theme.
+The <a href="http://www.oralhistoryonline.org/" target="_blank">OHMS (Oral History Metadata Synchronizer)</a> and <a href="https://github.com/uklibraries/ohms-viewer" target="_blank">OHMS Viewer</a> software is used to produce the metadata files that work with the SPOKEdb-O theme.

 ## Demonstration

-Visit the SPOKEdbo <a href="http://nunncenterdev.org/spokedbo/" target="_blank">demonstration</a> site.
+Visit the SPOKEdb-O <a href="http://nunncenterdev.org/spokedbo/" target="_blank">demonstration</a> site.

 ## Quick Start